tseterence/ttse23/README.md

 - 👋 Hi, I’m Terence
-- 👀 I’m a self-taught software engineer, was formerly a structural engineer
+- 👀 I’m a self-taught software engineer, formerly a structural engineer
 - 🌱 I’m currently learning full-stack web development through The Odin Project and 100Devs
 <!---
 - 💞️ I’m looking to collaborate on ...